kdoore/1335GitBook/pshapes-in-grid-layout.md

 ###Grid: Nested for-loops

-A set of for-loops will allow us to ``iterate`` through the array to select each PShape object and set it's xy position for display.
+A pair of for-loops will allow us to ``iterate`` through the array to select each PShape object and set it's xy position for display.

 We'll create nested for-loops: